 Is your garage door off track?
-You can either fix it yourself, or call a professional for help.
+You can either fix it yourself or call a professional for help.
 Because the door is off track and sits above you, it’s important to be careful.
 You don’t want to try and “force” the door back on track, and you shouldn’t allow children, pets, or anyone else near the door until it’s back on track.
-Also keep in mind that while your garage door doesn’t work, your home unsecured as well.
+Also keep in mind that while your garage door doesn’t work, your home’s safety is compromised as well.

 With just a few tools, it shouldn’t take more than an afternoon to fix, unless there’s also a problem with your garage door spring.
-In that case, you might consider calling in a professional.
+In that case, you might consider calling in an expert garage door repairman.
 Here’s how to fix an off track garage door:

 Steps to Fix a Garage Door Off Track